Varaha: Depictions

 In the zoomorphic form, Varaha is often depicted as a free-standing boar colossus, for example, the monolithic sculpture of Varaha in Khajuraho (c.
 900–925) made in sandstone, is 2.6 m long and 1.7 m high.
 The sculpture may not resemble a boar realistically, and may have his features altered for stylistic purposes.
-The earth, personified as the goddess Bhudevi, clings to one of Varaha's tusks.
-Often the colossus is decorated by miniature figurines of deities, other celestail beings, sages, anthropomorphic planets, stars and other world creatures appearing all over his body, which signify the whole of creation.
-The goddess of speech and knowledge, Saraswati is often depicted on his tongue, while Brahma is often depicted on his head.
-Besides Khajuraho, such sculptures are found in Eran, Muradpur, Badoh, Gwalior, Jhansi and Apasadh.
+The earth, personified as the goddess Bhumi, clings to one of Varaha's tusks.
+Often the colossus is decorated by miniature figurines of deities, other celestail beings, sages, anthropomorphic planets, stars, other world creatures appearing all over his body, which signify the whole of creation.
+The goddess of speech and knowledge, Sarasvati is often depicted on his tongue, while Brahma is often depicted on his head with Shiva and Parvati on his forehead and neck.
+Besides Khajuraho, such sculptures are found in Eran, Muradpur, Badoh, Gwalior, Jhansi, Apasadh.

 In the anthropomorphic form, Varaha often has a stylized boar face, like the zoomorphic models.
 The snout may be shorter.
 The position and size of the tusks may also be altered.
 The ears, cheeks, and eyes are generally based on human ones.
 Early sculptors in Udayagiri and Eran faced the issue of how to attach the boar head to the human body and did not show a human neck.
 However, in Badami, the problem was resolved by including a human neck.
 While some sculptures show a mane, it is dropped and replaced by a high conical crown – typical of Vishnu iconography – in others.
 Varaha sculptures generally look up to the right; there are very rare instances of left-facing Varaha depictions.

-Varaha has four arms, two of which hold the Sudarshana chakra (discus) and shankha (conch), while the other two hold a gada (mace), a sword, or a lotus or one of them makes the varadamudra (gesture of blessing).
-Varaha may be depicted with all of Vishnu'a attributes in his four hands: the Sudarshana chakra, the shankha, the gada and the lotus.
+Varaha has four arms, two of which hold the Sudarshana Chakra (discus) and Panchajanya (conch), while the other two hold a gada (mace), a sword, or a lotus or one of them makes the varadamudra (gesture of blessing).
+Varaha may be depicted with all of Vishnu'a attributes in his four hands: the Sudarshana Chakra, the Panchajanya, the gada and the lotus.
 Sometimes, Varaha may carry only two of Vishnu's attributes: a shankha and the gada personified as a female called Gadadevi.
 Varaha may also wear a vanamala - a garland of forest flowers, which is a regular characteristic in Vishnu icons.
-Varaha is often shown with a muscular physique and in a heroic pose.
+Varaha is often shown with a bulky physique and in a heroic pose.
 He is often depicted triumphantly emerging from the ocean as he rescues the earth.